Browser does not support script.

 Bharat Malkani joined Birmingham Law School in September 2008 whilst completing his doctorate at the University of Bristol, which he completed in 2009.
 Prior to commencing his PhD, Bharat worked at the American Bar Association (Juvenile Justice Center) in Washington DC, where he helped co-ordinate an ultimately successful national campaign to have the death penalty for juvenile offenders abolished in the United States of America.
 He authored an amici curiae brief on the relevance of international human rights law to the interpretation of the US Constitution, which was cited by the US Supreme Court when abolishing the death penalty for juvenile offenders in Roper v.
 Simmons (2005).
 While at Bristol, Bharat helped set up the first Innocence Project in the UK, which enables students to research and investigate claims of miscarriages of justice.

-Dr Malkani is currently supervising three doctoral student undertaking research in the following area:
+Dr Malkani is currently supervising three doctoral students undertaking research in the following areas:

 Bharat Malkani is interested in the relationship between human rights law and the criminal justice system, with a particular focus on the death penalty and penal policy.
 His doctoral thesis considered how domestic courts use international and foreign human rights law.